Anthony Franchini: Later life and career

 Franchini converted to the Church of Jesus Christ of Latter-day Saints in 1966.
-He moved to Las Vegas in the 1970s, where became an activist for the Republican Party, campaigning for Ronald Reagan and George H. W. Bush and volunteering at election day polls into his 90s.
-He worked in many casino orchestras, and in his 80s also supplemented his income as a strolling violinist for local Las Vegas restaurants.
-In 1983 he re-arranged The Star-Spangled Banner, as he felt the song too difficult to sing for most people.
+He moved to Las Vegas in the 1970s, where he became an activist for the Republican Party, campaigning for Ronald Reagan and George H. W. Bush and volunteering at election day polls into his 90s.
+Franchini worked in many casino orchestras, and in his 80s also supplemented his income as a strolling violinist for local Las Vegas restaurants.
+In 1983, he re-arranged "The Star-Spangled Banner", as he felt the song too difficult to sing for most people.
 The Nevada members of the United States Congress presented this arrangement to three presidents in hopes it would be considered.
 His last musical engagement was as a mandolinist as part of a trio while in his 90s.

 Franchini died at the age of 99 on September 17, 1997, at a Las Vegas hospital.
 He is buried at Veterans Memorial Cemetery in Boulder City, Nevada.
 His scrapbooks and other memorabilia were donated to the University of Nevada, Las Vegas.

 Personal life

 Franchini was married three times, each of which ended in divorce.
-Franchini enjoyed robust health into his late 90s; he regularly drove until he broke a hip at age 97.
+Franchini enjoyed robust health into his late 90s; he regularly drove until he broke a hip aged 97.